-Parties can elect to undertake any ADR process except arbitration.
-It is intended that parties will select a non-binding ADR process.
-Examples of ADR types include case appraisal, conciliation, mediation or negotiation.
+Parties can elect to undertake any non-binding ADR process.
+Examples of non-binding ADR processes that could be used by the parties include case appraisal, conciliation, mediation or negotiation.
+Parties will not be able to select arbitration using an ADR election notice, as it is a binding form of ADR.